drogue-iot/drogue-cloud-helm-charts/README.md

 ## Releases

-Changes are automatically released when the main branch is updated.
+Changes are automatically released when one of the release branches is updated.

 ## Changes